Elisabeth Schumacher: Life

 Elisabeth Hohenemser was born into a well-off family, to a Jewish father and Christian mother in Darmstadt.
 Her father, engineer Fritz Hohenemser, was a soldier in World War I and came from a family of prominent bankers from the Frankfurt am Main area.
 Her mother came from Meiningen.
 In 1914, the family moved from Strasbourg (then part of Germany) to Frankfurt am Main.
 During the same year, Fritz Hohenemser died in action in the First World War, leading Elisabeth to move to Meiningen with her mother and siblings.

 In 1921, she attended the School of Applied Arts (Kunstgewerbeschule) in Offenbach intermittently until 1925.
 She worked at a crafts studio until 1928, in order to study art in Berlin, which she did until 1933.
-After completing her studies, she stayed in Berlin and applied unsuccessfully (reportedly because she was half-Jewish) for a permanent spot at the Reich Office for Industrial Safety (Reichsstelle für Arbeitsschut).
+After completing her studies, she stayed in Berlin and applied unsuccessfully (reportedly because she was half-Jewish) for a permanent spot at the Reich Office for Industrial Safety (Reichsstelle für Arbeitsschutz).

 While living in Berlin, Schumacher met Kurt Schumacher.
 They had been close friends since 1930.
 He had been studying graphic arts with German artist Ernst Böhm as part of a three-year course.
 At the end of the course in 1933, Kurt Schumacher attained a position as a freelance graphic artist at the German Occupational Safety and Health Museum in Charlottenburg.

 Kurt Schumacher was an anti-Nazi and sculptor.
 Together, Elisabeth and Kurt formed an organisation to fight against Hitler's regime.
 The beginning of World War II strengthened the need for this organization, and Elisabeth became more involved.
 The Schumachers spent much time helping those affected by Nazi Germany, but were ultimately arrested in September 1942.
 Elisabeth, along with her husband, was sentenced to death by the Nazi regime in December that year.